 Benefits received from the securitization include interest spread between the asset and associated liability.
-There are no expected credit losses on securitized mortgages under the Canada Mortgage and Housing Corporation ("CMHC") sponsored CMB and the Platinum Canadian Mortgage Trust ("PCMT") HELOC securitization programs as they are insured by CMHC and other third-party insurance programs against borrowers' default.
+There is no credit exposure from securitized mortgages under the Canada Mortgage and Housing Corporation ("CMHC") sponsored CMB securitization program as they are insured by CMHC and other third-party insurance programs against borrowers' default.
 Mortgages securitized in the Platinum Canadian Mortgage Trust II ("PCMT II") program are uninsured.